 The portfolio of patents constructed by the Group is enhanced over time with new applications, in order to strengthen protection on the technologies and protect the new results obtained.
-As at the date of approval of the Universal Registration Document, the Group's portfolio of patents comprises 37 patent families and patent applications in force (scheduled for filing, filed, under examination or granted) (35 are the full and entire property of the Group, 2 are under exclusive licence to the Group).
+As at the date of the Universal Registration Document, the Group's portfolio of patents comprises 37 patent families and patent applications in force (scheduled for filing, filed, under examination or granted) (35 are fully owned by the Group, 2 are licensed exclusively to the Group).